CLEANUP ON AISLE 5

-First thing I should declare, is that I’m super distrustful of products that are blended, mixed, made into power, etc. Corporate greed, unethical business people, and fancy marketing are a great recipe for deception.
-I don’t trust the contents of hotdogs, and I don’t trust the contents of supplements, and my buying behavior reflects that.
-For example, I rather buy ginger raw, in its natural state, and add it to my smoothie, than to buy ginger powder.
-I just think there is too much opportunity for companies to add stuff that can go undetected, in order to maximize profits.
+First thing we should declare, is that we're super distrustful of products that are blended, mixed, made into powder, etc. Corporate greed, unethical business people, and fancy marketing are a great recipe for deception.
+We don’t trust the contents of hotdogs, we're not sure what they put in supplements, and our buying behavior reflects that.
+For example, we'd rather buy ginger raw, in its natural state, and add it to our smoothie, than to buy ginger powder.
+There is just too much opportunity for companies to add "stuff" that can go undetected, in order to maximize profits.
 And the olive oil industry is no exception.
 Don't get us started… don't even get us started.

 The olive oils in the aisle are mass produced.
 The goal of a box store or supermarket is to “move” product.
 And the goal of any distributor, manufacturer, or producer of olive oil that works with supermarkets is to sell, sell, sell, and never have the shelves empty.
 Their goal is QUANTITY, with as much quality as they can support.
 In order to achieve this, and ensure the shelves are not empty, the olive oil company can’t risk having a single source.
 This market strategy requires them to have a steady supply of olive oil, leading them to source olive oil from multiple countries.
 The bottle may look like it comes from Italy (cute flag, fancy colors, nice marketing), but if you look at the country of origin, they often list up to eight different countries!!

 Some chefs will claim that blending different oils is like blending different flowers to make a bouquet.
 Well, if that’s the case, I’ll do the blending myself, and I rather not have anyone do it for me.